Halo is a minor DC Comics super-heroine, chiefly associated with the Outsiders super-team.

 - White (flight).
 The white halo is the only one that can be combined with another colour.
 Though it won’t be visible, it’ll still allow for flight.

-(The game stats section has a more technical and thorough description of her powers).
+(The game stats section has a more technical and thorough description of her auras).

 A little light in the dark

-She can also be affected by super-powers that affect light.
+She can also be affected by super-powers that control light.
 For instance, Dr. Light (Arthur Light) once briefly mind-controlled Halo without realising it.

 Though Halo goes unmasked, she’s never recognised.
 This likely has to do with the bright light surrounding her.